Single unit blood transfusions

 This page contains information for clinical and laboratory transfusion staff to support a single unit approach to blood transfusion

-PBM strategies are paramount to optimize patients own red cells and avoid transfusion where possible.
-However, where transfusion is unavoidable, restrictive Hb thresholds and a single unit approach should be adopted for non- bleeding, stable patients and those not on a chronic transfusion programme.
+Patient blood management strategies are paramount to optimise patients' own red cells and avoid transfusion where possible.
+However, where transfusion is unavoidable, restrictive Hb thresholds and a single unit approach should be adopted for non-bleeding, stable patients and those not on a chronic transfusion programme.

-Transfusing one unit at a time minimises inappropriate transfusion thereby minimizing any serious risks associated with transfusion such as TACO.
+Transfusing one unit at a time minimises inappropriate transfusion, thereby minimising any serious risks associated with transfusion such as transfusion-associated circulatory overload (TACO).

 Recommendations